XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Verified Details

-Proprietary web/mobile only; no MT4, MT5, TradingView, or API integration
+Proprietary web platform; no MetaTrader, TradingView, or open API

 Order types